-- Completion of the postdoctoral fellowship requires verification that the postdoctoral fellow meets advanced preparation for independent practice, as defined by competency at an advanced level on each of the competencies described above on page 10: Research, Ethical and Legal Standards, Individual and Cultural Diversity, Professional Values, Attitudes, and Behaviors, Communication and Interpersonal Skills, Assessment, Intervention, Supervision, and Consultation and Interprofessional/Interdisciplinary Skills. - 2.
-Successful completion of all rotations specified in the postdoctoral fellow's individualized training program, as designed by the clinical research mentor and approved by the cluster leader and the director of training.
-The objectives of each rotation and focus area are found in the CPTP Handbook.
+- 1. Completion of the postdoctoral fellowship requires verification that the postdoctoral fellow meets advanced preparation for independent practice, as defined by competency at an advanced level on each of the competencies described above on page 9: Research, Ethical and Legal Standards, Individual and Cultural Diversity, Professional Values, Attitudes, and Behaviors, Communication and Interpersonal Skills, Assessment, Intervention, Supervision, and Consultation and Interprofessional/Interdisciplinary Skills. - Successful completion of all rotations specified in the postdoctoral fellow's individualized training program, as designed by the clinical research mentor and approved by the cluster leader and the director of training.
+The objectives of each rotation and focus area are found in the CPTP

+Handbook.
 The minimum performance requirements consist of satisfactory evaluations for all these objectives by rotation completion.

 - 3. A minimum of 1500 hours of supervised professional experience at the postdoctoral level.
 Most postdoctoral fellows will complete many more hours.
-For example, completion of all training days minus allowable holidays (13) and personal time off (vacation) days (20) would result in 1,816 hours of postdoctoral supervised professional experience.
-Postdoctoral fellows who, in addition, need to use allowable sick leave days (12, if needed), and professional leave days (5, if needed) would complete 1,680 hours of supervised professional experience. - 4.
+For example, completion of all training days minus allowable holidays (14) and personal time off (vacation) days (20) would result in 1,808 hours of postdoctoral supervised professional experience.
+Postdoctoral fellows who, in addition, need to use allowable sick leave days (12, if needed), and professional leave days (5, if needed) would complete 1,672 hours of supervised professional experience. - 4.
 For postdoctoral fellows who have or adopt a child during the postdoctoral fellowship, paid parental/maternity leave is provided.
-Arrangements must be made to ensure that the minimum of 1500 hours are completed to certify successful completion of the postdoctoral fellowship. - 6.
+Arrangements must be made to ensure that the minimum of 1500 hours are completed to certify successful completion of the postdoctoral fellowship - 5.
 Not be found to have engaged in any significant unethical behavior.

-PUBLIC SERVICE AND MINORITY CLUSTER (Sample Training Schedule)
+PUBLIC SERVICE AND MARGINALIZED POPULATIONS CLUSTER (Sample Training Schedule)

-Internship Year REQUIRED ROTATIONS July- October November- February March-June Severe Mental Illness (Citywide Case Management) 16 - - Crisis Intervention (Trauma Recovery/Rape Treatment Center (ZSFG) - 16 - Outpatient (ZSFG) 16 16 16 Rotations Related to Chosen Research Track (one of the following) Child Trauma Research Project (Lieberman) 4 4 20 Substance Use Disorders and Intervention (Flentje/Gruber) 4 4 20 Inversity treation and Debasional Health (Tales, Chares) Juvenile Justice and Behavioral Health (Tolou-Shams) 4 4 20 Postdoctoral Year 4 4 20 4 4 20 Postdoctoral Year 4 4 20 Postdoctoral Year CLINICAL ROTATIONS 4 - 10 hours all ye Postdoctoral Year CLINICAL ROTATIONS (16-20 hours) 8 - ear Postdoctoral Year CLINICAL ROTATIONS (16-20 hours) Outpatient (ZSFG) Advanced Clinical Rotation Related to Research Track 8 - - 10 hours all ye ear Postdoctoral Year CLINICAL ROTATIONS (16-20 hours) Outpatient (ZSFG) Advanced Clinical Rotation Related to Research Track (as in internship year above) 8 - - 10 hours all ye ear Postdoctoral Year CLINICAL ROTATIONS (16-20 hours) Outpatient (ZSFG) Advanced Clinical Rotation Related to Research Track (as in internship year above) RESEARCH 8 - - 10 hours all ye ear
+Internship Year REQUIRED CLINICAL ROTATIONS July- October November- February March-June Serious Mental Illness (Citywide Case Management) 16 - - Crisis Intervention (Trauma Recovery/Rape Treatment Center (ZSFG) - 16 - Outpatient Clinic Related to Chosen Research Track 16 16 16 RESEARCH in Chosen Research Track (one of the following) Child Trauma Research Project (Lieberman) (unavailable 24-25) 4 4 20 Substance Use Disorders and Intervention (Flentje) 4 4 20 Juvenile Justice and Behavioral Health (Tolou-Shams) 4 4 20 Postdoctoral Year CLINICAL ROTATIONS (16-20 hours) Advanced Clinical Rotation Related to Research Track (as in internship year above) 1 6-20 hours all ye ear RESEARCH (Approximately 20 hours) Focuses on chosen research track (see above) 20 hours all yea r

-NOTE: All Public Service and Minority Fellows attend the Monday afternoon seminars (4 hrs.).
+NOTE: All Public Service and Marginalized Populations Fellows attend the Monday afternoon seminars (4 hrs.).